 Today, the castle performs museum and hotel functions, being one of the greatest historical attractions in the southern part of Poland.
-Behind the entrance gate and the hall there is a courtyard of the lower castle.
+Behind the entrance gate there is a courtyard of the lower ward.
 Within this part of the castle there are guest rooms.
 In the museum section, you can see the so-called Salamon Chambers, equipped with items from the 16th to the 19th century.
 A timber staircase leads to the observation deck.
-Through the next gate leads the entrance to the upper castle and to the castle dungeons, which served as cellars, as well as a prison.
-On the edge of the courtyard of the upper castle there is a well carved in solid limestone rock with a depth of over 60 meters.
-In the Lord’s Chambers in the upper castle can be seen: a hunting room, a salt room and a guard house.
+Through the next gate leads the entrance to the upper ward where, among other things, there is a well carved out of solid rock and a partially preserved Gothic Hall.
+In the Lord’s Chambers in the upper ward can be seen: a hunting room, a zupan room and a guard house.
 The prices and tour dates can be checked on the official website of the castle here.

 Sypek A., Sypek.R., Zamki i obiekty warowne ziemi krakowskiej, Warszawa 2004.